unstoppabledomains/browseth/docs/source/utils.rst

 :sup:`utils.crypto` . keccak256 ( value )
     returns the keccak256 of a string

-:sup:`utils.crypto` . uuid ( value )
+:sup:`utils.crypto` . namehash ( name )
-    TODO: uuid is meant for internal use.
-Not working externally yet. returns the uuid of a string
+    returns the node of a '.eth' domain string

 .. _interval: